CaptorAB/openseries/README.md

 | `countries`    | `list` or `str` | `OpenTimeSeries` | (List of) country code(s) according to ISO 3166-1 alpha-2 used to generate business days.                                                    |
 | `valuetype`    | `ValueType`     | `OpenTimeSeries` | Field identifies the type of values in the series.
 ValueType is an Enum.                                                                     |

-### Non-numeric or "helper" properties that apply only to the [OpenFrame](https://github.com/CaptorAB/OpenSeries/blob/master/openseries/frame.py) class.
+### Non-numerical or "helper" properties that apply only to the [OpenFrame](https://github.com/CaptorAB/OpenSeries/blob/master/openseries/frame.py) class.

 | Property           | type                   | Applies to  | Description                                                              |
 |:-------------------|:-----------------------|:------------|:-------------------------------------------------------------------------|